 Under Solvency II, derivative liabilities are measured at fair value in accordance with IFRS, excluding any adjustments for changes in own credit standing of the Company since issuance.
 Fair values are obtained from quoted market prices, or if these are not available, by using valuation techniques such as discounted cash flow models or option pricing models.
-All derivatives are classified as assets when their fair values are positive and as liabilities when their fair values are negative.
+All derivatives are classified as assets when their fair values are negative.